UXSoc/uxsoc-apps-cms/src/pages/index.md

           and keeping track of registrations
         title: Logistics (Minor Project)
       - description: >-
-          * In charge of handling the Program Flow of each Workshop
+          * In charge of handling the program flow of each workshop (creating icebreakers as well)

-          * In charge of Creating Icebreakers

-          * Help In Creating the Module and Suggesting Content For These Workshops
+          * Help in creating the module and suggesting content for these workshops

-          * Must be In Contact with Marketing for Spiels
+          * Must be in contact with marketing for spiels

-          * In charge of sending emails for possible speakers (if there are any)

-          * In Charge of Monitoring the chat and handling the Q&A (ex .Creating a Poll for most voted questions)
+          * In charge of monitoring the chat and handling the Q&A (ex . creating a Poll for most voted questions)
         title: Programs Head (Minor Project)
       - description: |-